 With out-of-band sensing over multiple dimensions, tagging can be relatively easier, compared to image processing/face recognition.
 Tags like "Nasher Museum" and "Wilson Gym" are extracted from logical location services, or by reverse looking up geographic databases.
-"Indoor/outdoor" is extracted from light-sensor readings; the names of each individual from the phones; "standing, playing" from accelerometers; and "talking, music" from sound.
-Perhaps more importantly, the tags do not include the names of the people who were left out of these pictures, even though these people were within wireless vicinity.
-Thus, although TagSense-generated tags are not highly sophisticated, we believe they improve the state of the art.
+"Indoor/outdoor" is extracted from lightsensor readings; the names of each individual from the phones; "standing, playing" from accelerometers; and "talking, music" from sound.
+Perhaps more importantly, the tags do not include the names of the people who were not in these pictures, even though they were within wireless vicinity.
+Thus, although TagSensegenerated tags are not sophisticated, we believe they improve the state of the art.
 Google Goggles was not able to produce any tags for the same pictures in Figure 1.

 We also asked an arbitrary person (who was not present at the scene and does not know the people in the pictures) to assign tags.
-This represents what one might expect from a crowd-sourcing solution, such as from Mechanical Turk [2].
-The resulting tags were as follows:
+This represents what one might expect from a crowd-sourcing solution, such as from Mechanical Turk [1].
+The resulting tags were: